ifobos/objective-c-style-guide/README.md

 # Objective-C Style Guide

-This is work-in-progress style guide for iOS teams in Kinetic Cafe Inc.

 ## Introduction

 Here are some of the documents from Apple that informed the style guide.
 If something isn’t mentioned here, it’s probably covered in great detail in one of these: